Destinations » Asia » South Asia »

 ශ්රී ලංකාව / இலங்கை

-primarily from India, but who traded with people as far
+primarily from India, but also meant wider contact with people from throughout the

-As an island with high demand for its spices, people continued to arrive to the
+As an island with high demand for its spices, people continued to profit from this

-mountains.
-The commonality they all had was that they tended to be involved in agriculture
+The commonality of the people was that they all tended to be involved in agriculture

 The flag of Sri Lanka has a number